 1. Have your legalities in place

-2. In a gray divorce, sort out your finances
+2. Sort out your finances

 Money matters even when a relationship is robust, and it certainly matters when you’re dissolving a marriage of so many years.
-“Sit down and figure out your assets clearly,” advises Tahini.
-“Draw up relevant paperwork and do the division as fairly as possible.”
+“Sit down and figure out your assets clearly,” advises Tahini, “Draw up relevant paperwork and do the division as fairly as possible.”

 Related Reading: How Money Issues Can Ruin Your Relationship

 3. Find your community

 “If you’re going through a gray divorce, you’re probably at an age where your parents are gone or too old to offer much support.
 If you have siblings, that’s a support system, but they, too, will have their own lives.
 A strong, close-knit circle of friends, therefore, becomes vital,” says Tahini.

 A strong, loving support system is important to stay sane during a divorce.
 You’re undergoing enormous life changes and you’ll need people around you.
 Hopefully, you’ve built up a wonderful network of people who know you and will always have your back.
 Reach out to them and let them be there for you.
 Surviving a divorce, at any age, isn’t easy.
 You need friends, so don’t shut people out.